vanjakom/clj-geo/README.md

 clj-geo.dateset namespace should contain fns for load / transform of open source datasets.
 All fns that load external data are doing that from root directory specified in clj-geo.env/*dataset-path*

+clj-geo/env is extracting some values from environment variables.

 examine clj-geo.example namespace for examples

 ### Datasets prepare